 Conclusion

-Next time you’re assessing someone, give the “Two Beers and a Puppy” test a try.
-It might just give you the clarity you need.
-Whether you’re striving to find or become a “6 beers and a baby” kind of person, it’s all about fostering relationships built on enjoyment, trust, and mutual respect.
-Cheers to meaningful connections and trusting relationships, beers optional, puppies always welcome.
+Next time you’re assessing a potential hire, a new business partner, or even a colleague you’re considering for a high-stakes project, give the “Two Beers and a Puppy” test a try.
+It cuts through the polished veneer of professional performance and gets at what actually matters: Are you someone I genuinely want to work with, and can I trust you when it counts?
+Whether you’re striving to find or become a “six beers and a baby” kind of person, it’s all about fostering relationships built on enjoyment, trust, and mutual respect.
+Cheers to meaningful connections, beers optional, puppies always welcome.

 Discover more from Dibey Media